 - Segments: an integration code is a field for a user-defined ID or other company-specific information.
 Optional.

-- Data Sources: integration codes are required when you want to create cross-device data sources, use the Experience Cloud ID service, or work with Profile Merge Rules.
+- Data Sources: integration codes are required when you want to create cross-device data sources, use the Adobe Experience Platform Identity Service, or work with Profile Merge Rules.
 See Create a Data Source for more information.

 See Algorithmic Modeling .